roblevintennis/my-configs/cucumber/cucumber_setup_notes.markdown

 Mimicking the (Hellesoy) Adder example
 ------------
 Now that I had the template, I basically renamed everything (file names and text IN the files from template to adder.
-Then I updated my adder.feature to look like:

-    Feature:
-    In order to Add
-    As a complete imbecile
-    I want to see the sum of two numbers

-    Scenario: Add two numbers
-	Given I enter 20 in to the adder
-	And I enter 30 in to the adder
-	When I press add
-	Then the result should be 50 on the screen

-You can see in the following output as I've stacked the test and the output respectively:
+Then I updated my adder.feature as you can see in the following output as I've stacked the test and the ouput after running 'cucumber features' respectively:

 <img src="/roblevintennis/my-configs/raw/master/cucumber/adder_1_no_pass.png" />